 This time, we patiently watched as the new place was being built.
 This time we were selecting flooring, faucets, tiles, you name it… And this is where all the problems started.Tweet

-Glenn Ebersole recently wrote an article entitled “Viewpoint: Construction industry faces financial challenges in 2015.”
-I’m not sure how many of these challenges are specific to 2015—it seems to me these challenges have been part of the construction industry for a long time—but perhaps it is telling that these challenges remain in 2015.
+Glenn Ebersole once wrote an article entitled “Viewpoint: Construction industry faces financial challenges in 2015.”
+I’m not sure how many of these challenges were specific to 2015—it seems to me these challenges have been part of the construction industry for a long time—but perhaps it is telling that these challenges remain.
 The challenges he enumerates are:Tweet

 When I was a child, there was a sticker on the telephone at the house of an old relative.
 Yes, I mean the telephone (there was just the one).
 The official looking AT&T sticker read “wait for dial tone.”
 When we visited, I’d wait for no one to be looking so I could pick up the phone and listen.
 Sure enough, there was always a dial tone–the days of waiting for an operator or mechanical switch to connect a circuit were already gone (I’m not that old).
 Things were connected!Tweet